posit-dev/qa-example-content/dockerfiles/arm-local/README.md

 ```bash
  ./stop-containers.sh
  ```
  (if you don't want to leave the containers running).
+This will reset your environment for next time.

  # View Report on Host
 Run: